- Who We Serve

 The right to perform live, or play recordings of songs outside of worship services is generally covered by CCS’s licenses.

-(Under the Religious Service Exemption of the US Copyright Law, music performances in the course of religious services are not an infringement of copyright)
+(The Religious Service Exemption of the US Copyright Law, provides copyright coverage for music performances in the course of religious services.)

 The CCLI Copyright License® allows churches to reproduce or copy more than 500,000 worship songs and hymns to assist congregational singing in the following ways: